DevanshiParmar/abdm-demo/README.md

 # abdm-demo

-## Vertex AI Ml Pipelines and AutoML - UC7 and UC8
+## Vertex AI ML Pipelines and AutoML - UC7 and UC8